f3d-app/f3d/doc/user/14-LIMITATIONS_AND_TROUBLESHOOTING.md

 > My 3D Gaussian Splatting data in .ply format isn't opened properly.

 .ply is a generic file format, we cannot assumes it's a 3DGS, thus we do not give good presets for this specific use case.
-It's recommended to use these options: `--point-sprites-size=1 --point-sprites=gaussian -syk`, but you can also add them in your [config file](06-CONFIGURATION_FILE.md).
+It's recommended to use these options: `--point-sprites-size=1 --point-sprites=gaussian --coloring-mode=direct -k`, but you can also add them in your [config file](06-CONFIGURATION_FILE.md).

 > I can't use hotkeys/bindings with F row keys